Geography of Switzerland: Alps

 The Alps are a popular tourist destination and are one of the most recognizable symbols of Switzerland.
-The tallest point in Switzerland, Monte Rosa (4634 m) in canton of Valais, is located in the Alps as is tallest mountain wholly in Switzerland, the Dom (4545 m).
+The tallest point in Switzerland, Monte Rosa (4634 m) in the canton of Valais, is located in the Alps, and so is the tallest mountain wholly in Switzerland, the Dom (4545 m).
 One of the most recognizable symbols of Switzerland, the Matterhorn, is also located in the Alps.
 The Matterhorn (4478 m) is the seventh highest peak in the Swiss Alps and is the most photographed mountain in Switzerland.
 The tallest mountain in the northern outlier or Bernese Alps is the Finsteraarhorn (4274 m).

 Switzerland encompasses a significant portion of the south side of the Alps.
 Most of it is constituted by the canton of Ticino, almost reaching the plains of the Po and including Switzerland's lowest point on Lake Maggiore (193 m).
 The canton of Graubünden is also partially located on the south side of the Alps with the four valleys of Misox, Bregaglia, Poschiavo and Müstair.
 Finally, the canton of Valais comprises the upper Diveria valley, located south of the Simplon Pass.